EstherSlabbert/tech230_AWS/automation.md

 # Reloads Nginx to
 sudo systemctl reload nginx

+# Set up for connection to database
 # Creates a global environment variable by adding it to the .bashrc file in order to connect to the Database
 echo 'export DB_HOST=mongodb://<Place MongoDB EC2 IP here>:27017/posts' >> /home/ubuntu/.bashrc # replace with database IP

 # Executes the updated commands in .bashrc
 source .bashrc

+# Installations
 # gets sources list that could potentially be needed for the following installations
 sudo apt update